Average Cost of a Dozen Eggs by State in 2025

 Why Did the Cost of Eggs Increase

-The spike in egg prices that peaked in 2022 was largely fueled by scarcity.
-An outbreak of avian flu sent egg production into decline as more than 43 million laying hens were lost to the disease or depopulation efforts.
-With fewer eggs in supply but demand not easing, egg prices began to rise.
-Prices began to decline as egg inventory increased following the end of the outbreak.
+The current spike in egg prices is largely fueled by scarcity.
+An outbreak of avian flu sent egg production into decline as more than 20 million laying hens were lost to the disease or depopulation efforts just in the last quarter of 2024.
+With fewer eggs in supply but demand not easing, egg prices began to climb.
+Severe winter weather events across the country didn’t help matters.

 When Will the Cost of Eggs Go Down?